 Distance from Paris

-Versailles is 20k outside of Paris and can be reached by train in 40 to 45mins.
-You could drive there in 30 mins or walk there in four hours, but the train is super convenient so I recommend it above the other options.
-Remember that Uber does work in Paris so taking a driver is not a bad option if you want to take a train there and then an Uber or taxi to ORLY airport on your way out of Paris.
+Versailles is 20 kilometers outside of Paris and can be reached by train in 40 to 45 minutes You could drive there in 30 mins or walk there in four hours, but the train is super convenient so I recommend it above the other options.
+Remember that Uber does work in Paris so taking a driver is not a bad option.

 You will need to take the RER C to get to the Versailles Château Rive Gauche train station.
 Depending on where you are coming from, the train could stop at one of three stations in Versailles.

-Here are some train stations in Paris that head to Versailles.
+Here are some of the most popular train stations in Paris that can take you to Versailles.

 - Saint Michel-Notre Dame